How World Tree became partners with a world-renowned artist and designer.

-World Tree’s CEO, Doug Willmore, and founder of Voila!
-Creative Studio, Katrien Van der Schueren, recently announced the unveiling of Katrien’s new art installation that will be showcased in the lobby of the Security Exchange Commission (SEC) offices on Pearl Street in New York City.
+World Tree’s CEO, Doug Willmore, and the founder of Voila!
+Creative Studio, Katrien Van der Schueren, recently announced the unveiling of Voila!’s new art installation that will be showcased in the lobby of the Security Exchange Commission (SEC) offices on Pearl Street in New York City.
 It will be officially unveiled on November 9th.
-She is also making planters for outside of the building.
-The wood sculptures and boxes are largely crafted from Empress wood World Tree sourced from President Jimmy Carter’s Empress tree farm.
+The furniture and sculptures for the installation are all crafted from Empress wood sourced from President Jimmy Carter’s Empress tree farm.

-Katrien’s company specializes in creating beautiful design work including art, furniture, and custom framing, using materials that have been sustainably sourced.
-She is always on the lookout to try new materials in her work as the supply of sustainable materials is becoming increasingly scarce.
+Voila! specializes in creating design work such as art, furniture, and custom framing and is committed to using materials that have been sustainably sourced.
+Given the supply of sustainable materials has become increasingly scarce, Katrien is always on the lookout to try new materials in her work.

-As fate would have it, she is also a friend of Doug’s wife, Annette English, a high-end interior designer who has collaborated with Katrien on projects in the past.
-When Katrien saw a post of Annette’s on Instagram about World Tree and the amazing Empress trees (Paulownia elongata and fortunei) it grows, she knew she had to get in touch and try using some of this incredible wood.
+As fate would have it, she is also a friend of Annette English, a high-end interior designer and Doug’s wife, who has collaborated with Katrien on projects in the past.
+When Katrien saw an Instagram post of Annette’s about World Tree, she knew she had to try using some of our wood.
 She was not disappointed:

 “I was amazed that after working with wood for years and years that I never heard of this wood before.
 The fact that it is a lightweight hardwood and obviously the beautiful story as to how we can reduce our carbon footprint dramatically, it is a wonder wood.”

-Not only is Empress wood sustainably grown and harvested by World Tree, it also has many other ecological benefits, including being a carbon sequestration powerhouse, and can regenerate multiple times after harvest without replanting.
+First, the Empress tree (Paulownia elongata and fortunei) has many ecological benefits, including being a carbon sequestration powerhouse, and having the ability to regenerate multiple times after harvest without needing to be replanted.

-World Tree is now a member of the Sustainable Furnishings Council.
-This allows the company to build relationships with over 400 like-minded member companies, many of which are high end furniture and furnishings manufacturers, all interested in sustainable sources of wood for their products.
+Additionally, World Tree is a member of the Sustainable Furnishings Council.
+This allows us to build relationships with over 400 like-minded member companies, many of which are high-end furniture and furnishings manufacturers, all of which are interested in sustainable sources of wood for their products.